 What percentage of using the vehicle to avoid an emergency is labeled Good – Passable and Minimum?
 Again, we rely on research done by the automotive engineering community.
 They express skill levels as:

 The inexperienced driver can use 50 percent of the vehicle’s emergency maneuvering capability.
-(IMHO – they should consider walking as their mode of transportation).

 The average driver can use 60 percent of the vehicle emergency maneuvering capability.
 (IMHO – they could go a long while with no problems, but in a security environment, when bad things happen, you can’t be average)

 A good driver (Security Driver) can use a minimum of 80% of the vehicle emergency maneuvering capability and still maintain vehicle control.
 The 80% number is a documented standard used by the scientific community to quantify a high level of driving skill.
 (IMHO – 80% is the minimum requirement for any and all security driving scenarios)

 A Security Drivers skill level can easily be measured with an inexpensive on-board computer and an instructor that can interpret the data.
 The device that is commonly used is called a G-Meter.
 They are used by high-end training programs to measure the vehicle/driver level of performance.
 These devices range in price from $200 to $1200.
 But with the advent of the iPhone, iTouch, Blackberry, etc. you can download an application that does the same thing.

 This is a snapshot of the ISDA Certified Security Driver standards

 Certified Drivers must be measured, via an on board computer, to use a minimum of 80% of the vehicle’s capability within a specific time-frame.
 The standard of 80% has been documented in engineering white papers published by the Society of Automotive Engineers, ISO, and NHTSA.
 The standards for perception and reaction times are based on studies conducted by Dr. Marc Green.